 Open Rails uses some standard defaults that it uses to calculate the derailment coefficient, however if the modeler desires greater accuracy the following parameters can be added to the WAG/ENG file in the wagon section:

 ORTSLengthBogieCentre - length between bogie centres.

-ORTSLengthCarBody - Length between car ends.
+ORTSLengthCarBody - Length between car ends (typically measured between the coupler pivot points).

 ORTSLengthCouplerFace - length between coupler faces.